bobmonsour/bobmonsour.com/src/posts/the-evolution-of-my-CSS-pipeline-in-eleventy-part-2.md

 These 2 questions alone caused me to back away from this and leave the structure as outlined in [section 5](#section5).
 After all, I do want to finish this blog post.

+> _UPDATE (3-29-23): I Just came across [this excellent piece covering critical CSS](https://csswizardry.com/2022/09/critical-css-not-so-fast/) and how challenging it can be to implement correctly and to maintain it once it's implemented.
+If you're considering implementing it, I highly recommend reading this article._

 But one more thing...what about minifying?
 We lost that when we moved to external files.

 <div id="section7"></div>